intel/transfer-learning/tests/README.md

 make test

 # Create a virtual env or conda env for the test environment
-conda create --name tlk_tests python=3.9
+conda create --name tlt_tests python=3.9

-# Install tlk for TensorFlow and/or PyTorch
+# Install tlt for TensorFlow and/or PyTorch
 pip3 install --editable .[tensorflow,pytorch]

 # Required for TensorFlow text classification